About Composting Toilets

 Self Contained Composting Toilets are suitable for a smaller family, typically from 2 - 4 people in full time use.
 More systems can be added as required, catering to larger families sizes and depending on the number of bathrooms in situ.

-Batch Composting Toilets consist of two or more containers that are alternated so that the active container is being used while the fallow container has time to compost without the addition of new material.
+Split System Batch Composting Toilets have the composting container is below floor and a conventional looking toilet pedestal is inside the toilet room.
+Again, there are two or more containers that are alternated so that the active container is being used while the fallow container has time to compost without the addition of new material.
+Split systems have a higher capacity than self contained systems

-The Green Loo GT's capacity can be increased virtually without limit, just by adding more spare composting chambers.
+The Green Loo GT Split System's capacity can be increased virtually without limit, just by adding more spare composting chambers.
 These can be purchased when the system is initially bought, or as the need for them arises.

 Designed in Finland, the cradle of composting toilets, Green Loo is the exclusive distributor for the GT Systems in the Asia - Pacific and African regions.
 The GT's have been used for over 25 years and are leaders in Composting Toilet technology.
 Green Loo is proud to be able to offer this superior product, and the versatility it offers, to you.

-The Rota Loo 650 and 950 models are also a batch composting system suitable for family use.
+The Rota Loo 650 and 950 models are also a split systembatch composting system suitable for family use.
 Their ingenious carousel mechanism is unique in the composting toilet world.

 Composting Toilets for Public Applications